swethatanamala/swethatanamala.github.io/_posts/2020-11-18-jekyll-github-blogs-and-their-ruby-dependencies.md

 ```bash
 sudo gem update --system <version no>
 ```

-Then you can install jekyll gem by the following command
+I used 2.5.2 version no. Then you can install jekyll gem by the following command
 ```bash
 gem install bundler jekyll
 ```

-You might have got a question what is bundler is here
+You might have got a question what is bundler doing here

 ## What is bundler?
 [Bundler](https://bundler.io/) provides a consistent environment for ruby projects by tracking and installing the exact gems and versions that are needed.
 Now go to the directory of ruby project, here it is my blog directory.
 To install the dependency gems use the following command